RayanZiani/SmmMem/README.md

 - arbitrary physical-memory access, page-table walking, process/module enumeration, and export resolution;
 - the mapper's runtime PE loading, executable SMRAM image, hot reload, unsigned payloads, and FNV-1a-only integrity check;
 - debug UEFI variables, serial traces, and firmware configuration-table markers.

-The project does **not** attempt to evade these controls.
-In particular, it must not impersonate an existing provider, reuse vendor identifiers, alter hardware time sources, patch TSC/MSR values, or add randomized delays solely to defeat detection.
-Those techniques would reduce research value and could damage system observability.
-Any future transport comparison should be implemented as a clearly labelled benchmark and detection experiment.

 ### Defensive evaluation principles